marionlo/100-days-of-code/README.md

 ### Day 60: December 08, 2018
 **Today's Progress**: So, portfolio again today!
 I've improved my projects section, added the second project, and also the about me section in term of design.

+### Day 61: December 09, 2018
+**Today's Progress**: Worked again on my portfolio, I wish I could finish it before the end of 2018, but still a lot to do!
+Finished styling the projects section, and added a modal to have more details about each project.